Karandra/Things-about-Karandra/README.md

-# Things-about-Kerber
+# Things about Kerber
-Things about Kerber
+Things about Kerber you (never) wanted to know.